thestemproject/thestemproject.github.io/README.md

 #### 🔬 **The Marvel of Microscropes**
 💠 Have you always wondered what cells look like?
 Join us to learn about microscopes,  slide preparation, & the inside of a cell.
 Bring something you'd want to see under a microscope! 🦠 🧬 🌱
 ![Microscopes](https://github.com/thestemproject/thestemproject.github.io/blob/main/23Impacts/23TheSTEMProjectMicroscopeWorkshop.jpg)
+* 🇪🇸 COMING SOON ...

 ### 🔌 **Circuits, Signals, & More**
 💠 How does electricity work?
 How do lights turn on?
 Unleash your design & engineering skills by learning how to build circuits & dynamic art with LEDs! :electron: 🖥️ 🔋 💡
 ![Microcontrollers](https://github.com/thestemproject/thestemproject.github.io/blob/main/23Impacts/23TheSTEMProjectMicrocontrollerWorkshop.jpg)
+* 🇪🇸 COMING SOON ...

 💠 Students learned how to make a flower on a breadboard!
+* 🇪🇸 ¡Los estudiantes aprendieron cómo construir una flor usando LED, circuitos y microcontroladores!
 💭 Let us know if you think it looks like a flower.
-We got mixed reviews 😄
+We got mixed reviews 😄.
+* 🇪🇸 Háganos saber si cree que el circuito de la foto se parece a una flor.
+La gente nos ha dado opiniones mixtas 😄.
 ![Flower](https://github.com/thestemproject/thestemproject.github.io/blob/main/23Impacts/23TheSTEMProjectMicrocontrollerWorkshopBreadboardFlower.jpg)

 <br>